Doctrine of Intellectual Property: Everything You Need to Know

 Contrasting from those patent institutions in Europe, works of literature were primarily unprotected until the Gutenberg printing press arrived during the 15th century.
 Although there were not many truly copyrighted works granted at this point, most were in the form of privileges, monopolies, and grants.

 If you need help with understanding the doctrine of intellectual property, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.